 One of our 16 Ways to See the Hollywood Sign

 It is possible to park a car near the Observatory, especially if you get there nice and early.
 When paid parking kicks in — it’s $8/hour during the high summer season and $6/hour afterward — the price can add up quickly.
 Parking is enforced from noon until 10PM during the weekdays and 10AM to 10PM during the weekends.
 In addition to the fees, you’re also going to have to fight the other cars trying to snag a parking spot nearby.
+Also note that those parking fees have been rising over time, so they may be higher on your visit.

 There is free parking near Fern Dell (take the West Observatory Trail up and enjoy another good Hollywood Sign viewing spot!) or park down near the Greek Theater (free parking when there isn’t a show at the Greek) and hike up the East Observatory Trail (sometimes also called the Boy Scout Trail).